soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/tuning-anti-phishing.md

 description: "Admins can learn to identify the reasons why and how a phishing messages got through, and what to do to prevent more phishing messages in the future."
 ---

-# Tune anti-phishing protection in Exchange Online
+# Tune anti-phishing protection in Office 365

-Although Microsoft Office 365 comes with a variety of anti-phishing features that are enabled by default, it's possible that some phishing messages could still get through to your mailboxes.
+Although Office 365 comes with a variety of anti-phishing features that are enabled by default, it's possible that some phishing messages could still get through to your mailboxes.
 This topic describes what you can do to discover why a phishing message got through, and what you can do to adjust the anti-phishing settings in your Exchange Online organization _without accidentally making things worse_.

 ## First things first: deal with any compromised accounts and make sure you block any more phishing messages from getting through